fabienjacques/introduction_to_robotics/README.md

 # introduction_to_robotics
-Groupe 12 : Emma VEILLAT et Fabien JACQUES
+Group 12 : Emma VEILLAT and Fabien JACQUES